-- fincreasing lodging supply
+- Increase lodging supply and options

-- പ്പ പ്ര

-- Modifying institutional structure
+- Modify tourism institutional structure

-- Making marketing efforts more effective
+- Make marketing efforts more effective

-- Enhancing guest experiences
+- Enhance guest experiences

-- Improving community quality for residents, businesses and LANL
+- Improve community quality for residents, businesses and LANL

 Priority action items relating to each of these categories include those that require staff time only and those that require direct investment/expenses.
 The lists on the facing page describe each of these actions.